Calcific tendinitis of the shoulder

 Phase 1: Training

 Cells in your tendon transform and actively deposit calcium in the tendon matrix.
-This phase lasts for months or years.
-Pain is often absent or mild.
-On X-rays, the deposit appears dense with clear contours.
+This phase can last for months or years.
+Pain is often absent or mild during this period.
+On X-rays, the deposit appears dense with clear, well-defined contours.

-Many people go through this phase without symptoms—calcifications are discovered by chance.
+Many people go through this phase without ever experiencing any symptoms.
+Calcifications are sometimes discovered by chance during imaging tests performed for other reasons.

 Phase 2: Rest

-The deposits are stable, with no progression or resorption.
-Symptoms are absent or very mild.
-This phase can last for months or years.
+During this phase, the deposits are stable, with no progression or resorption.
+Symptoms are generally absent or very mild.
+This latent phase can also last for months or years before the body decides to resorb the deposits.

 Phase 3: Resorption